Column-Randomized Linear Programs: Performance Guarantees and Applications: Additional Discussion on Results in Section

 The quantity $\xi_j$, which is the probability that the $j$th column is drawn by the randomization scheme $\rho$, can be interpreted as the relative importance of $x_j$ compared to other components of $\xb \in \mathbb{R}^n$ in the complete problem $P$; indeed, when the corresponding column is randomly chosen, $x_j$ is allowed to be nonzero, and can thus be utilized to solve the optimization problem.
 For example, in a network flow optimization problem, $x_j$ represents the amount of flow over edge $j$; a nonzero $\xi_j$ can thus be interpreted as the belief that edge $j$ should be used for flow.
 As another example, consider the LP formulation of an MDP, where each component of $\xb$ corresponds to a state-action pair $(s,a)$ (i.e., $x_{(s,a)}$ is the expected discounted frequency of the system being in state $s$ and action $a$ being taken).
 In this setting, a nonzero $\xi_{(s,a)}$ can be interpreted as the relative importance of $(s,a)$ to other state-action pairs.

 One can design the randomization scheme based on prior knowledge of the problem.
 For example, one could use a heuristic solution to a network flow problem to design a randomization scheme $\rho$ resulting in a distribution $\xib$ that is biased towards this heuristic solution.
 Similarly, if one has access to a good heuristic policy for an MDP, one can design a distribution $\xib$ that is biased towards state-action pairs $(s,a)$ that occur frequently for this policy.
 If such prior knowledge is not available, a uniform or nearly-uniform distribution over $[n]$ is adequate.
-We provide two concrete examples on how to design randomization schemes in our numerical experiments in Section~\ref{sec:numerical_experiment}.
+We provide several concrete examples on how to design randomization schemes in our numerical experiments in Sections~\ref{sec:numerics_CS} and \ref{sec:numerics_NCME}.
 Finally, we note that the indices in $J$ have been assumed to be i.i.d.
-It turns out that this assumption can actually be relaxed: in Section~\ref{sec:dependent_columns}, we derive an upper bound on the optimality gap $\Delta v(P_J)$ for the case when the indices are sampled non-independently.
+In Section~\ref{sec:dependent_columns}, we derive analogous guarantees for the case when the indices are sampled non-independently.